 Having access to employee benefits and perks can reduce workplace stress and boost employee morale.
 The result: increased productivity, fewer working days lost and reduced staff turnover.

-What are the most popular employee benefits and perks in 2021?
+What are the most popular employee benefits and perks?

 Employee benefits (or group insurance) are products and services an employer pays for on behalf of their staff.
 A benefits package can encompass a range of perks that reward staff for their hard work and promote their wellbeing.
 This includes a pension (now mandatory for many workers under auto-enrolment), as well as insurance and other wellbeing benefits.